-My scope of practice encompasses adult and adolescent problems including relationship conflict, divorce, post-traumatic stress, addiction, depression, anxiety, grief, and loss.
+My scope of practice encompasses adults and adolescents facing trauma and post-traumatic stress disorder along with the panoply of secondary reactions and comorbid diagnoses that can occur along with or as a result of traumatic exposures.
+These include relationship conflict, divorce, addiction, depression, anxiety, bipolar disorder, grief, and loss.
 I am versed in clinical and scholarly work on persons of diverse gender identities, sexual orientations, and socioeconomic, racial, and cultural backgrounds.

-My therapeutic approach incorporates evidence-based treatments such as Prolonged Exposure Therapy, Cognitive Processing Therapy, Behavioral Activation, and other efficacious interventions for psychological issues.
+My therapeutic approach incorporates evidence-based treatments such as Prolonged Exposure Therapy, Cognitive Processing Therapy, and other efficacious interventions for post-traumatic stress and related issues.
 Above all, I take a flexible, patient-centered, and open-minded approach to treatment that regards patients as whole people and not simply “problems to solve.”
 As a result, my clinical practice also incorporates and applies a wide range of source material, including experiential/constructivist psychotherapy philosophies and scientific literature from the social, cognitive, and neurobiological subdisciplines of psychology.

-My practice offices are centrally located in the Capital-Saratoga Region, minutes from Exit 7 and Exit 15 on I-87 and conveniently close to many major hubs.
+My practice office is centrally located in Saratoga Springs, minutes from Exit 15 on I-87 and conveniently close to other major hubs.

-If you live anywhere in the state of New York and have internet access with a connected camera, I may be able to work with you remotely via tele-health.
-This is determined on a case-by-case basis; some patients and clinical situations may be inappropriate for this format.
+If you live anywhere in the state of New York and have internet access with a connected camera, I may be able to work with you remotely via telehealth.
+This is determined on a case-by-case basis; some patients and clinical situations may be inappropriate for this medium.
 Please ask me for details if you’re interested.